philtoms/dom-circuit/README.md

 A little state machine for Javascript applications that live on the DOM.

-`dom-circuit` is small utility function that weaves selected DOM elements into a declarative state machine that organizes complex application logic into predictable signal states.
+`dom-circuit` is small utility function that weaves selected DOM elements into a declarative state machine that organizes complex application logic into predictable, intentional signal states.

 The state machine acts like a live circuit connected to the DOM.
 Element events generate signals that drive state change through reducers that feed back into the circuit.
-Signals propagate through the circuit until they arrive, fully reduced, at the circuit terminal.
+Reduced signals propagate through the circuit until they arrive, fully reduced, at the circuit terminal.

 Given some Markup